Addono/LISA/README.md

     * Enter the settings of your database in `database.php`.
     * (Optional, but recommended) Configure an SMTP server in `email.php`.
  1. Navigate to __YOUR_HOSTNAME__/index.php/Install to initialize the database.

+* The docker-compose deploy method and the CI are using 7.3.
+The version used there is leading and the only one supported.

 ## Usage